iltommi/qdb-documentation/source/reference/qdbd.rst

  :option:`--license-file`                 specify license                 qdb_license.txt       No
  :option:`-a`, :option:`--address`        address to listen on            127.0.0.1:2836        No
  :option:`-s`, :option:`--sessions`       max client sessions             20000                 No
- :option:`--idle-duration`                max seconds to idle timeout     600                   No :option:`--request-timeout`              max seconds to request timeout  60                    No :option:`--peer`                         one peer to form a cluster                            No :option:`--id`                           set the node id                 generated             No
+ :option:`--idle-timeout`                 max seconds to idle timeout     600                   No :option:`--request-timeout`              max seconds to request timeout  60                    No :option:`--peer`                         one peer to form a cluster                            No :option:`--id`                           set the node id                 generated             No